ken862734801/weather-app/README.md

      https://rapidapi.com/Spott/api/spott

 - The inclusion of a placeholder image or a loading animation while the data is being fetch.
+- The inclusion of visual feedback when a bad request has been made.
+Currently an error message is logged and the search is returned; however, that is not enough of an indication to the user.

 ## Resources
 - This would not have been possible without the Open Weather API: